16 great paddle trails

 - Rocklands Reservoir

-Rocklands Reservoir is a long narrow lake in beautiful state forest on the western side of the Grampians.
+Rocklands Reservoir is a long narrow lake in beautiful woodland on the western side of the Grampians.
 An excellent selection of campgrounds on its 400 kilometre long shoreline makes it a fantastic destination for a long weekend of paddling and camping.

 The Lower Glenelg National Park bushland that cloaks this part of the Glenelg River is an exciting potpourri of plant life in which typically western Australian flora blends with vegetation more characteristically seen in the eastern regions of the continent.